Rajneesh Narula: Selected publications

-He is the author or editor of 13 books, including Globalization and Technology (Polity Press), Multinationals and Industrial Competitiveness (with John Dunning, Edward Elgar), Understanding FDI-assisted Economic Development (with Sanjaya Lall, Routledge), Multinationals on the Periphery (with Gabriel Benito, Palgrave).
-He is also co-author of the acclaimed textbook International Business, with Simon Collinson and Alan Rugman, which is in its seventh edition.
+He is the author or editor of 15 books, including Globalization and Technology (Polity Press), Multinationals and Industrial Competitiveness (with John Dunning, Edward Elgar), Understanding FDI-assisted Economic Development (with Sanjaya Lall, Routledge), and Multinationals on the Periphery (with Gabriel Benito, Palgrave).
+He is also the co-author of the textbook International Business (with Simon Collinson and Alan Rugman), which is in its ninth edition.
+His 2003 book, Globalization and Technology, has been translated and published in Chinese and Arabic.